blib-la/captain/README.md

 <!-- tocstop -->

-Certainly!
-Here's an updated section for your README, incorporating the new marketplace feature and the enhancements to live reporting:

----

 ## Key Features

 - **Versatile AI Tool Integration** ✅: Seamlessly connect with various AI tools and models for diverse functionalities.